-This type of energy can be partially transformed into other types of energy, such as electrical energy (in a ventilator), and can be obtained by transforming other energies, such as chemical energy (in a person who walks).
+This type of energy can be partially transformed into other types of energy, such as electrical energy (in a fan), and can be obtained by transforming other energies, such as chemical energy (in a person who walks).

-Conversion of mechanical energy
+Examples of mechanical energy

-Nowadays, many technological devices and machines convert mechanical energy into other forms of energy or vice versa.
+Today, many technological devices and machines convert mechanical energy into other forms of energy or vice versa.
 Of these devices we highlight the following categories:

 - A generator converts mechanical energy into electrical energy.
 It is the same case of the electric motor, but in the opposite direction.